waterbycounty

 What's happening with rivers in Comanche County right now?

-Comanche County's primary USGS streamgage on the Little Washita River is currently reading 3.86 cubic feet per second — 20% of the long-term mean of 19.4 cfs.
+Comanche County's primary USGS streamgage on the Little Washita River has a pipeline snapshot of 3.86 cubic feet per second — 20% of the long-term mean of 19.4 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Comanche County water compare to the Oklahoma average?